Tensor network trial states for chiral topological phases in two dimensions and a no-go theorem in any dimension: Conclusion

 \acknowledgments

-We thank B. Bauer, F. Verstraete, and M. Zaletel for asking (independently) the question that motivated this work, and B. Bradlyn, D. Freed, and G. Moore for discussions.
-This work was supported by a Yale Postdoctoral Prize Fellowship (JD) and by NSF grant no.\ DMR-1005895 (NR).
-We thank the Simons Center for Geometry and Physics at SUNY Stony Brook, where the work was initiated, for its hospitality for both authors and its support for NR, and the Aspen Center for Physics for its hospitality and partial support for NR under NSF Grant No.\ PHY-1066293 while the work was completed.
+We thank B. Bauer, F. Verstraete, and M. Zaletel for asking (independently) the question that motivated this work, and B. Bradlyn, D. Freed, G. Moore, R. Howe, and Z. Wang for discussions.
+This work was supported by a Yale Postdoctoral Prize Fellowship (JD) and by NSF grants nos.\ DMR-1005895 and DMR-1408916 (NR).
+We thank the Simons Center for Geometry and Physics at SUNY Stony Brook, where the work was initiated, for its hospitality for both authors and its support for NR, and the Aspen Center for Physics for its hospitality and partial support for NR under NSF Grant No.\ PHY-1066293 in 2013 while the first version of this work was completed.